erikw/dotfiles/README.md

 ```

 ### Host-specific configuration
 * Passwords and other secretes are censored.
-To find these and substitue them for the real thing, do:
+To find these and substitute them for the real thing, do:
 	```bash
 	grep -nr GIT-CENSORED . | grep -v README.md | grep -v "/.git/"
 	```